mlandis/mlandis.github.io/_posts/2014-01-03-new-year-new-site.md

 ...and voilà!
 We have a major component of Felsenstein's pruning algorithm!

 With these features working, I'm looking forward to writing practical posts containing code snippets or educational posts dissecting the math we use to model evolution.

+All the code used for the site (and this post) are located at [http://github.com/mlandis/mlandis.github.io](http://github.com/mlandis/mlandis.github.io).